Auxilor/auxilor.github.io/docs/all-plugins/custom-gui-slots.md

     shift-right-click: []
 ```

-If you have no right click / shift left click / etc commands to add, you can omit the sections, like this:
+If you have no right click / shift left click / etc.. commands to add, you can omit the sections, like this:

 ```yaml
 custom-slots: